eugenivasiliev/LinAlgProcessing2/README.md

 ![image](https://github.com/eugenivasiliev/LinAlgProcessing2/assets/159423029/ae2f9eb4-e8b1-47eb-90ad-baa8cbfb201c)
 (Credits for the image go to Paradox Interactive)

+Additionally, the models follow a medieval aesthetic, although the models are quite simple due to the many polygons taking up a notable amount of processing.
+Nonetheless, the project follows thus two of the themes presented in the task.

 ### Homogenous Transformations/Matrices
 To carry out all of the rendering and model positioning, homogenous transformations are used to properly treat the coordinates, angles, and scale of the objects.
 Since many instances of the use of these may be found around the code, we provide just one of many examples of its use: